 We also include a more in-depth discussion of Snowflake’s seven pillars of innovation, which include all data, all workloads, global, self-managed, programmable, marketplace, and governed.

-Shortest Snowflake Summit 2022 Recap from a Snowflake Data Superhero
+Snowflake Summit 2022 Recap from a Snowflake Data Superhero:

-#1.
-A New Resource Groups concept announced where you can combine all sorts of snowflake data objects to monitor their resource usage.
-[This is huge since Resource Monitors were pretty primitive]
+1. The concept of New Resource Groups has been announced.
+It allows you to combine all kinds of Snowflake data objects to monitor their resource usage.
+This is a huge improvement since Resource Monitors were previously quite primitive.

-#2.
-Concept of Budgets that you can track against. [both Resource Groups and Budgets coming into Private Preview in the next few weeks]
+2. The concept of Budgets that you can track against.
+Resource Groups and Budgets coming into Private Preview in the next few weeks.

 3. More Usage Metrics are being made available as well for SnowPros like us to use or Monitoring tools.
 This is important since many enterprise businesses were looking for this.

 Replication Improvements on SnowGrid:

-#4.
-Account Level Object Replication (Previously, Snowflake allowed data replication but not other account type objects.
-Now, all objects which are not just data can supposedly now be replicated as well.
-Users)
+4. Account Level Object Replication: Snowflake previously allowed only data replication and not other account-type objects.
+However, now all objects that are not just data can supposedly be replicated as well.